Gl3diator/Projet-Systeme-et-Reseau-GNS3/CODE_OF_CONDUCT.md

 \## Enforcement

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the project team at \[Your Email].
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the project team at \[ghaithbensalah1999@gmail.com].
 All complaints will be reviewed and investigated and will result in a response that is deemed necessary and appropriate to the circumstances.

 \## Attribution

 This Code of Conduct is adapted from the \[Contributor Covenant](https://www.contributor-covenant.org/).